apple-fritter/digits/README.md

 │   └─ Check if input file exists
 │
-├─ Remove non-numeric, non-punctuational, and non-alphabetical characters from the input file │   └─ Use `tr` to replace non-numeric, non-punctuational, and non-alphabetical characters with a newline character │
+├─ Remove non-numeric, non-punctuational, and non-alphabetical characters from the input file │   └─ Use `tr` to replace non-alphanumeric and non-punctuational characters with a newline character │
 ├─ Collapse repeated punctuations
 │   └─ Use `awk` to print only the first occurrence of each line